 All submissions have to be done using a git repository, you are advised to also put your work in progress on the version control system.

-The deadline for this task is the January 15.
+As mentioned in class, the final deadline for this task is the end of December.

 - Writing a summary is not

 - taking the original article and removing some text from it.

 - transcribing the abstract of an article.
 The abstract of the article is not the same as a summary.
 It usually only contains a very general description of the problem and the results of the article.

 - Generalize the possible experiments performed, only include essential examples.
 You can also include your own example, if you think it is better or clearer.